idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

     isSingleton True = Nat
     isSingleton False = List Nat

-This function calculates the appropriate type from a ``Bool`` which flags whether the type should be a singleton or not.
+This function calculates the appropriate type from a ``Bool`` that flags whether the type should be a singleton or not.
 We can use this function to calculate a type anywhere that a type can be used.
 For example, it can be used to calculate a return type: